Skip to Main Content

 Having recovered the largest, record-setting verdicts and settlements for injured offshore workers across the Gulf Coast and the United States, our undefeated Texas maritime injury lawyers can help you fight for the full compensation you need and deserve.

 Don’t take a chance with your future.
-Contact our Undefeated Maritime Lawyers for a free consultation at 1-888-603-3636 or by sending us a confidential email through our Contact Us form.
+Contact our Undefeated Maritime Lawyers in Texas for a free consultation at 1-888-603-3636 or by sending us a confidential email through our Contact Us form.

 Whether your claim falls under the Jones Act, DOHSA, or General Maritime Laws, we’ll answer your questions, explain your options, and make sure you have the information you need to do what’s best for you and your family.